panosc-eu/panosc/Work Packages/WP7 Sustainability/project meetings/2020-01-29/Minute.md

 •	Connection with ExPANDS

-ExPANDS doesn’t have a sustainability work package but they have to write a certain number of deliverable related to this topic.
+ExPANDS doesn’t have a sustainability work package but they have to write a certain number of deliverables related to this topic.
 Roberto proposed to invite Valentina Piffer (PSI), which is part of the ExPANDS team, to our WP 7 meetings.
 All the present agreed on this proposal.

 •	New deputy of WP 7